mtikekar/notes/tensorflow-gpu-ubuntu18.04.md

 print(sess.run(c))
 ```

-This should print a warning about the CPU supporting AVX2 and FMA but
-tensorflow not compiled to use them.
-It should also print that the variables
-and the matrix multiplication operator were mapped to the GPU.
+It should print that the variables and the matrix multiplication operator were mapped to the GPU.

+This might also print a warning that the CPU supports AVX, AVX2, etc. and that TensorFlow was not compiled to use them.
+You can ignore this warning - all compute intensive CPU operations are actually off-loaded to MKL which does use the latest CPU features.
+See [Intel's guide](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) for more info.

 # Multiple GPUs

 Run `conda install nccl` to get NVIDIA's GPU-GPU communication library.
-I
-haven't tested that the installed version of tensorflow actually uses it.
+I haven't tested that the installed version of tensorflow actually uses it.
 Tensorflow's official install instructions list it as an optional dependency.
 If you do test it, let me know.